Double Hung vs. Simulated Double Hung Wood Windows: Understanding the Distinction for Historic Properties

 Reach out to your specialist at Chablais Windows + Doors for Teak wood assistance.

-Why Manufacturers Use Multi-Ply Laminated Wood for Window Construction
+Why Chablais Use Multi-Ply Laminated Wood for Window Construction

-Why Manufacturers Use Multi-Ply Laminated Wood for Window Construction
+Why Chablais Use Multi-Ply Laminated Wood for Window Construction

 When shopping for new windows, you’ll often encounter the term “multi-ply laminated wood” in product descriptions.
 While this might sound like a marketing buzzword, it represents a significant engineering advance that addresses the fundamental challenges of traditional solid wood window construction.
 Understanding why manufacturers have embraced this technology can help homeowners make more informed decisions about their window investments.